mendix/docs/content/studio/workflows-user-task.md

 User task allows you to assign a workflow task to a certain user.

-For example, you can add filters and assign a task to a user in the IT department.
+For example, you can add filters and assign a task to the IT department.
 When the workflow reaches this user task, the task will appear in their inbox:

 ![Task Inbox](attachments/workflows-user-task/task-inbox.jpg)